Menu

 Jo Silver - Year 3 Teacher

 I trained as a teacher at Canterbury Christ Church University after being a Teaching Assistant for 7 years.
 I have had lots of experience working with children in lots of different settings including teaching in different performing arts schools in both Hertfordshire and Bedfordshire.
 You could say that I am (what they call) ‘A Drama Queen’.
+I have been teaching at Henry Moore since September 2020.
+Outside of teaching, I enjoy spending time with my family and friends.
+I am usually found dancing or quizzing!

-Hayley Bird - Reception Teacher
+Grace Derriman - Reception Teacher

 Top